deckhouse/deckhouse/modules/020-deckhouse/docs/README.md

 In **Deckhouse**, this module sets up:
 - The logging level;
 - The set of features;
-- The desirable release channel.
+- The desirable release channel;
+- Update windows;
+- Update mode (Manual / Auto).

 - Also, this module starts the service for validating custom resources that are managed by deckhouse modules.